Music

 are enough music

 snobs around, in all genres - I'm not one of them.
-I'm a knowledgeable teacher with a good ear for
+I'm a knowledgeable all-round

 always did enjoy singing or playing